rorroup/language/README.md

 2. Scripts are any ASCII text file.
 3. C like syntax.
 4. Global scope and function local variables scopes.
-5. Easy to use and modify.
+5. Easy to use and customize.
 6. Code execution can be interrupted arbitrarily invoking the AWAIT Token, then be resumed later from the same point.

 <details>